Hello My dear reader,

 - A focus of sharing killer content on Pinterest from both myself and from other world class coaches.
 Be sure to follow me on Pinterest here

 - The launch of a podcast, as that has been requested by several followers, readers, and clients.
 Their reasoning was that they are able to listen to podcasts more than they can read a blog.
 Stay tuned for more information!

-- My Instagram account is still live, however, the most important content will be found on the blog, on the podcast, and right here on this email list.
-My Instagram will be more real and honest posts and stories about my life and how I’m dealing with this disease.
+- My Instagram account is not live at this moment, however, the most important content will be found on the blog, on the podcast, and right here on this email list.
+My Instagram may be brought back at a later date, but for now, I’m focused on my website and email list.

 - I will still write blog posts and will pick that back up once the podcast has been launched.